multiscale/muscle3/docs/source/uncertainty_quantification.rst

   # configure output port
   if not instance.is_resizable('parameters_out'):
-      instance.error_shutdown('This component needs a resizable'
+      instance.error_shutdown(
-                          ' parameters_out port, but it is connected to' ' something that cannot be resized.
-Maybe try' ' adding a load balancer.')
+              'This component needs a resizable parameters_out port, but' ' it is connected to something that cannot be resized.'
-      exit(1)
+              ' Maybe try adding a load balancer.') exit(1)

   instance.set_port_length('parameters_out', n_samples)